CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/demo-cluster.md

 `which sbatch`

 ### We will not install sofware on this demo cluster, as the t2.micro head node is too small
-Save the key pair and SubnetId from this new-hello-world.yaml to use in the yaml for the CMAQ Cluster
+Save the key pair and SubnetId from this new-hello-world.yaml to use in the yaml for the CMAQ MVP Cluster

 ### Exit the cluster